 Like the C++ client library,

 rcl C API for its implementation.

-The interface provides an idiomatic Python experience which uses native Python types and patterns like lists and context objects, but by using the
+The interface provides an idiomatic Python experience that uses native Python types and patterns like lists and context objects.

 In addition to providing Python idiomatic bindings around the